IP Geolocation connection Rule

 2. Make sure that the Active checkbox is enabled, so that your new Rule will start working immediately.

-To create a whitelist, specifying the only countries that will be allowed to interact with your domain:
+To create an allow list, specifying only the countries that will be allowed to interact with your domain:

 1. Visit your USS Dashboard and click ProductsEmail SecurityConnection Rules.